Welcome to today's edition of the Rush 24-7 podcast.

 And there's a New York Times story today.

-And here's the headline line grows long for free meals at U.S. schools.
+And here's the headline, Line Grows Long for Free Meals at U.S. schools.

 Obama's happy.

-This kind of news makes them happy.
+This kind of news makes him happy.

 Mission accomplished.